-with the sharp constant $\al_n$.
-We note that the best constant in the Moser--Trudinger inequality on bounded domain in hyperbolic space \eqref{eq:LuTangboundeddomain} is similar to the one of the Moser--Trudinger inequality on bounded domain in Euclidean space \eqref{eq:Moser--Trudinger}.
+with the sharp constant $\alpha_n$.
+We note that the best constant in the Moser--Trudinger inequality on bounded domains in hyperbolic space \eqref{eq:LuTangboundeddomain} is similar to the one of the Moser--Trudinger inequality on bounded domains in the Euclidean space \eqref{eq:Moser--Trudinger}.

-When $\Omega$ has infinite volume, a sharp subcritical Moser--Trudinger-type inequality in spirit of Adachi--Tanaka was recently proved by Lu and Tang in \cite{LT2013}.
-They show that for any $\alpha \in (0,\alpha_n)$, there exists a constant $C_\alpha > 0$ such that
+When $\Omega$ has \textit{infinite volume}, a sharp ``subcritical'' Moser--Trudinger-type inequality in the spirit of Adachi--Tanaka was recently proved by Lu and Tang in \cite{LT2013}.
+They showed that